openAgile/CommitStream.Web/doc/v1_customer_setup.md

 ## Create code branch for the customer instance

 * Given a customer named DevOpsHeros:
-* Create a new branch named devopsheros from the [master](https://github.com/openAgile/CommitStream.Web/tree/master) branch in this repository
+* Create a new branch named **devopsheros** from the [master](https://github.com/openAgile/CommitStream.Web/tree/master) branch in this repository
-* Push the newly created devopsheros branch to the remote (git push origin devopsheros).
+* Push the newly created **devopsheros** branch to the remote with `git push origin devopsheros`.
 You will see a newly created branch up on GitHub.

 ## Create virtual machine to host EventStore